yegor256/blog/_posts/2016/jul/2016-07-21-convince-me.md

 And not because Chris convinced me or I failed to convince him, but because that's what the document says.

-{% quote An architect must be an absolute technical dictator during the project and must not have to convince anyone %}
+{% quote An architect must be an absolute technical dictator during the project and must not have to convince anyone. %}

 Second, if he is not entirely sure that Gradle is the right choice and just wants me to be more serious about my decisions, he should